Imprint/Disclosure in the terms of Sec 24, 25 MedienG, information according to Sec 5 E-Commerce Act:

 Company registration number: official register of societies and associations Zl: VIII-761, ZVR: 075857630

-Supervisory authority in charge: Federal Police Headquarters in Vienna, Department for Associations, Demonstrations and Media Law, 101 Vienna, Schottenring 7-9
+Supervisory authority in charge: Vienna Provincial police directorate, Department for Associations, Demonstrations and Media Law, 101 Vienna, Schottenring 7-9

 Chamber membership: none